runemadsen/p5/README.md

 Of course, you would probably run the actual Processing run code in a background job, but you get the idea.

+Keep in mind that if you save images from Processing (saveFrame, etc), they will always end up relative to the source folder.
+Use absolute paths to control where they go.

 So what can you use this for?
 For example, all of this: https://vimeo.com/61113159

 ## Development